mangoszero/server/README.md

 [^1]: Visual Studio Express versions prior to the 2012 release can only
       build 32 bit applications, unless you install the Windows SDK.
 [^2]: Clang support for Windows is experimental.
-Failure to compile Mangos
+Failure to compile MangosZero
       may also relate to the experimental state of the port.

 [1]: http://blizzard.com/ "Blizzard Entertainment Inc. · we love you!"